This Is Us Season 1 Premiere Recap Episode 1 Review

-I am not going to spoil the surprise twist that arrives at the end of the first episode of This Is Us, Channel 4's highly anticipated new US drama that premiered last night.
+I am not going to spoil the surprise twist that arrives at the end of the first episode of This Is Us, NBC's highly anticipated new drama that premiered September 20.
 Let's just say that it's unexpected and deeply touching — and also that it sets the show on a route that surprised me, but I am altogether quite pleased about.

 You should watch it.
 I mean that, and I basically watch television for a living, so it's not a recommendation made lightly.